ari-dasci/OD-DeepGunST/README.md

 4. Please cite this paper as:
 MULTICAST: MULTI Confirmation-level AlarmSysTem based on CNN and LSTM to mitigate false alarms for handgun detection in video-surveillance.
-R. Olmos, S. Tabik, F. P{\'e}rez-Hern{\'a}ndez, A. Lamas, F. Herrera.
+R. Olmos, S. Tabik, F. Pérez-Hernández, A. Lamas, F. Herrera.
 Arxiv